getlantern/nat64-test-bed/README.md

 where each container is defined for the following role:

 **Client:**
   This container simulates a machine in a NAT64 environment.
 This machine only has IPv6 connectivity and IPv4 hosts will resolve to an IPv6 address like `<NAT64 prefix>::<embedded IPv4 address>`.
 Routing of such requests goes through the NAT64 container, to the gateway container, then to the public internet via the host OS.
-Requests to the test server are likewise routed through the NAT64 container, to the gateway container, then directly to the test-server container.
+Requests to the test server are likewise routed through the NAT64 container, to the gateway container, then directly to the test server container.

 **DNS64:**
   This container acts as the DNS server for the client container, implementing DNS64 address resolution.
 When the client makes a DNS query for an IPv4 host, the DNS server running on this container returns an address like `<NAT64 prefix>::<embedded IPv4 address>`.